ebmakerlabs/toolkit/README.md

 [GPG](https://www.gnupg.org/) and [Mac GPG](https://gpgtools.org/) offer secure communication through encryption of data and digital signatures. *License considerations:* GPG stands for Gnu Privacy Guard, and is open source, subject to GNU GPL. *Other considerations:* If you really forget your password, all encrypted messages and files will no longer be accessible.

-# Browser-based Email #
+### Browser-based Email ###

 [Mailvelope](http://www.mailvelope.com/) uses the OpenPGP encryption standard which makes it compatible to existing mail encryption solutions.
 Works in your browser with services like Yahoo and Gmail.
 Plug-ins are available for Chrome, and beta for Firefox browsers.

-# Browser- and Mobile Device-based Email #
+### Browser- and Mobile Device-based Email ###

 [Hushmail](https://www.hushmail.com/about/) consists of built-in encryption and no third-party advertising.
+Web-based, or downloads available for Outlook or for your technical crew. *Licensing considerations:* See (https://www.hushmail.com/about/technology/security/)

 ## Secure Browsing ##